-- Several days to a week before surgery, you may be asked to stop taking drugs that make it hard for your blood to clot, such as aspirin, ibuprofen (Advil, Motrin), and warfarin (Coumadin).
+- Several days to a week before surgery, you may be asked to stop taking blood thinning drugs, such as aspirin, ibuprofen (Advil, Motrin), and warfarin (Coumadin, Jantoven).

 - Ask your provider which drugs you should still take on the day of your surgery.

 - Always try to stop smoking.
 Your doctor can help.

 - You will likely be asked not to drink or eat anything after midnight the night before the surgery.
 This is to prevent you from vomiting while you are under the effect of the anesthesia.
 Vomiting can cause food in the stomach to be inhaled into the lungs.
 This can lead to breathing problems.